nordic-institute/X-Road/development/k8s/docs/EKS.md

 | IAM                      | n/a                                         | IRSA — annotate SAs with `eks.amazonaws.com/role-arn: arn:aws:iam::<account>:role/<role>`                    |
 | Node count / sizing      | 1 CP + 2 workers                            | Managed node group; 3+ nodes minimum for HA OpenBao                                                          |

+## Dataspace (DS) ports — TCP/SNI passthrough only

+XRDADR-42 (Dataspace TLS server certificates via ACME from a globalconf-designated approved CA, served from OpenBao) decides that DS TLS always terminates **inside the ds-\* pod** — the owned Jetty module reads the certificate from OpenBao and serves it directly, with no reverse proxy or L7 termination in front of it, in every deployment mode including Kubernetes.
+Whatever mechanism eventually exposes the DS ports (`ds-control-plane`, `ds-identity-hub`, `ds-issuer-service`) outside the cluster on EKS — Service `type: LoadBalancer`, TCP-mode Gateway API, or another construct — **must** preserve that:

+- **NLB (Network Load Balancer), not ALB.** An NLB operates at L4 (TCP/SNI) and forwards bytes without decrypting them — SNI-based routing without terminating the handshake.
+An ALB (or any Ingress via the AWS Load Balancer Controller) operates at
+  L7: it terminates TLS to read HTTP headers/paths, which is exactly what ADR-42 forbids for these ports.
+DS traffic must route through NLB-equivalent TCP/SNI passthrough, never through an Ingress/ALB listener.
+- **No WAF, no path-based routing, no L7 feature** on DSP or did:web traffic — ADR-42's
+  Negative Consequences state this explicitly: "the Kubernetes ingress must pass the DS ports through at TCP/SNI level — no L7 features (WAF, routing) on DSP and did:web traffic at the ingress."
+- This applies to every DS HTTPS port in ADR-42's protocol surface (DSP, did:web, credentials, issuance, statuslist) alike — none of them may be L7-terminated at the boundary.

+**Not yet implemented.** As of this writing the security-server chart's Service template never emits a `type:` field (every Service, DS included, renders ClusterIP implicitly) and this inventory's `service_type: LoadBalancer` group var is not consumed anywhere in the chart or the ansible roles — there is currently no mechanism that exposes the DS ports (or any other Security Server port) outside the cluster on EKS.
+Selecting and building that mechanism (Service `type` templating, a TCP-mode Gateway API `Gateway`/`TCPRoute`, or similar) is future work; this section records the constraint it must satisfy once built, not a description of what exists today.

 ## cert-manager issuer for OpenBao (recommended)

 ```yaml